gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and his hands folded neatly in his lap, he could have been a statue as well.

-Noxy hesitated.
-She had seen some of the pack traders meditate, and vaguely remembered her father doing it a few times as well.
+Noxy had seen some pack traders meditate, and vaguely remembered her father doing it a few times as well.
-Interrupting him felt like it would be rude.
-She started to turn away,
-but he opened his eyes and said, "Good morning."
+Interrupting him felt like it would be rude, but as started to turn away he opened his eyes and said, "Good morning."

 "Hi."
 She hesitated.